ess-dmsc-dram/documents/mantid/instrument-discussions/diffraction.md

 - How can we identify special runs, such as transmission runs?
 - Typically how many runs could be required as part of an experiment?

+# Notes

+- Day 1:
+  - Instrument view does not need to present 3D detector volume

+  ## Event Mode

+  -
+  - Single crystal - extinction correction I(h,k,l, lambda)

+  Monitors: Event mode, 1e-5 to 1e-3 (relative incident 1e9)

+  - Pulsed magnet < 50 ms (but rare)

+  - map 3D detectors to 2D
+  - 3D detectors aligned such that effictive resolution mapped to 2D is smaller than pixel size (finer bins in Q!)

+  - No moving detectors, apart from NMX

+  - powder and single crystal instruments may be used for both

+  Bringup:
+  - live instrument view
+  - python scripts
+  - live reduction:
+    - powder: 1D, 2D
+    - single crystal: Q-space display, HKL lists, does not need to be live (Florian Rhiem, `qevis`)